Enabling full localization of qubits and gates with a multi-mode coupler: Acknowledgments

 \section{Acknowledgments}

 The authors thank David DiVincenzo for fruitful discussions and insightful comments.
+ZJ and MHA also thank Xuexin Xue for cross-checking the numerical results of the coupler circuits using the software Cirqubit (https://cirqubit.com/).
 This work was financed by the Federal Ministry of Research, Technology, and Space (BMFTR) within project QSolid (FKZ: 13N16149 and 13N16151).